CAFAudit/audit-service/caf-audit-monkey/README.md

 ## Configuration

 ### Functionality
-The Audit Monkey can be run in a number of function configurations.
+The Audit Monkey can be run in a number of functional configurations.
 Details of these functional configurations are outlined in the table below.
-The three key functional configuration cover:
+The three key functional configurations cover:

 * Sending Audit Events directly to Elasticsearch or via the Audit WebService
 * Sending Audit Events continuously or in random mode featuring sleeps